scott-eric-kaufman/the-whole-sek/content/the-valve/2009-07-08-the-telos-of-the-back-cover.md

 _Almost never the author, in my experience._

 That’s what I thought.
-Still, someone—author, editor, &amp;c.—should say something when the blurbs are actively misleading.
+Still, someone—author, editor, &c.—should say something when the blurbs are actively misleading.

 _blurb writing is an art in its own right_